fffonion/kvm-github-actions-runner/README.md

 RUNNER_VERSION=2.303.0
 DOCKER_USER=<docker user that access to public registry, to increase pull rate limit only>
 DOCKER_PASS=<the password>

+CPU=2 # vCPU count, default to 2
+MEMORY=7168 # memory in MB, default to 7168
 EOF

 # start the managing process as well the VMs